 Consider offering virtual experiences that provoke critical thinking, pose more questions than answers, and invite dialogue to transform learning into action.

-People want to feel in control of affecting positive change
+People want to feel in control of effecting positive change

 Connection creates memories, while content does not